gunturbudi/explain-dengue/README.md

 2. Model Training:
    - Go to the "Model Management" page
-   - Click the "Train Model" button to train the GNN on the generated data
+   - Click the "Train Model" button to train the GAT model on the generated data

 3. Making Predictions:
    - Visit the "Dashboard" page